Bến Thành Market: History

+French colonial era

 The market developed from informal markets created by early 17th-century street vendors gathering together near the Saigon River.
 The market was formally established by the French colonial powers after taking over the Gia Định citadel in 1859 (see Citadel of Saigon).
 This market was destroyed by fire in 1870 and rebuilt to become Saigon's largest market.
-In 1912 the market was moved to a new building and called the New Bến Thành Market to distinguish over its predecessor.
+In 1912 the market was moved to a new building and called the new Bến Thành Market to distinguish over its predecessor.
 The building was renovated in 1985.

 The original market started out in the early 17th century as an informal wet market founded by local street vendors.
 When the neighboring Gia Dinh citadel was overthrown by French imperialists in 1859, the market was properly constructed and declared a formal establishment along French Colonial lines.
 The original structure included a wooden thatched roof which would later be destroyed by fire in 1870 was rebuilt to become called "Les Halles Centrales".

 In 1912, the market was moved into the building people are familiar with today, using fireproof metal structure to become the largest and most central of the markets in the city.
-When all the vendors moved into the new market building the old building was not demolished but instead transitioned to a wholesale market known as the Old Market or Chợ Cu.
-As for the new market, the name changed to Ben Thanh Market to be distinguished from its predecessor.
-The name Ben Thanh derives from the words "harbor" (Ben) and "citadel" (Thanh).
+When all the vendors moved into the new market building the old building was not demolished but instead transitioned to a wholesale market known as the Old Market or Chợ Cũ, which is now on the Nguyễn Huệ Boulevard.
+As for the new market, the name changed to Bến Thành Market to be distinguished from its predecessor.
+The name Bến Thành derives from the words "harbor" (Bến) and "citadel" (Thành).

+Modern

 In 1985 the new market went under major renovations to keep up with the city's progress of a modern blend.
 Despite many restorations over time, the market remains one of the earliest and most iconic surviving structures of Saigon.